 Common differential diagnoses for benign prostatic hyperplasia include:

-- UTI: the addition of dysuria, loin or suprapubic pain, or pyrexia, in the presence of a nitrite- and/or leucocyte-positive urine dip
+- Urinary Tract Infection – the addition of dysuria, loin or suprapubic pain, or pyrexia, in the presence of a nitrite and/or leucocyte positive urine dip

-- Bladder cancer: haematuria is likely to be the predominant feature
+- Bladder cancer – haematuria is likely to be the predominant feature, LUTS are less common (especially initially)

 An ultrasound scan of the renal tract can also be used to calculate the volume of the prostate* alongside assessment of the rest of the renal tract for urinary retention or hydronephrosis.
 Any prostate >30ml (volume calculated by width x height x length x 0.52) is deemed enlarged.

-Urodynamic studies can give objective measurements related to reported symptoms, including bladder contractility, flow rate, and storage capacity.
+Urodynamic studies is used in selected cases where the diagnosis is not certain or there is concern for detrusor failure.
+It can give objective measurements related to reported symptoms, including bladder contractility, flow rate, and storage capacity.
 The bladder outlet obstruction index (BOOI) can help diagnose obstructive voiding related to BPH*.

 *Calculated using maxium flow rate (Qmax) and detrusor pressure at maximum flow rate (Pdet max); BOOI = Pdet max – (2 x Qmax).
 A BOOI >40 = obstructed, BOOI 20-40 = equivocal, and BOOI <20 = unobstructed